-UCLA Law is home to a dozen student-edited journals packed with critical analyses of today’s most pressing legal issues.
+UCLA Law is home to more than a dozen student-edited journals packed with critical analyses of today’s most pressing legal issues.
 Some of our publications – including the Asian Pacific American Law Journal and the National Black Law Journal – were the first of their kind in the nation.
 Prominent among our wide array of student organizations, our journals are forums for preeminent scholars, practicing attorneys and students wishing to play a role in the most significant legal discourse of our time.

 Asian Pacific American Law Journal

 The Asian Pacific American Law Journal is the first law journal in the nation to address the legal, social and political issues facing the Asian-American and Pacific Islander community.
 The Journal welcomes all students as members.

 The Chicanx-Latinx Law Review is one of a few legal journals in the country devoted to scholarly analysis of issues relevant to Chicano and Latino communities.
 It publishes articles by judges, lawyers and scholars who provide new perspectives on the legal problems of the Latino community.
 All students are welcome to join.

 The Criminal Justice Law Review (CJLR) focuses on current topics in criminal law, policy, and practice.
 CJLR seeks to develop a discourse regarding criminal justice by publishing articles, editorials, and interviews of practitioners, academics, and policymakers.
 CJLR also aims to foster a community by hosting an annual symposium for students, academics, practitioners, policymakers, and judges to come together to discuss current criminal justice issues.